Synonyms: PF-5212377, WYE-103760, SAM-760

 U.S. FDA Status: Alzheimer's Disease (Discontinued)

 SAM-760 is an orally available antagonist of the serotonin 6 receptor (5-HT6).
 By modulating serotonin levels in the brain, 5-HT6 antagonists are thought to lead to secondary increases in the levels of the neurotransmitters acetylcholine and glutamate, benefitting learning and memory.
-Wyeth originally developed PF 5212377 as WYE 103760, also known as as SAM 760, before becoming a subsidiary of Pfizer in 2009.
+Wyeth originally developed PF-5212377 as WYE-103760, also known as SAM-760, before becoming a subsidiary of Pfizer in 2009.

 In November 2012, Pfizer initiated a Phase 2 study to assess the efficacy of a 30 mg capsule of PF 5212377, taken once daily, in mild to moderate Alzheimer's patients with neuropsychiatric symptoms who are on a stable dose of donepezil (NCT01712074).
 Change on the ADAS-cog 13 was the primary outcome measure, change on the NPI the secondary outcome.
 This trial was intended to enroll 342 patients from the United States, but stopped after 186.
-In October 2015, Pfizer terminated this study because a futility analysis indicated lack of efficacy.
+In October 2015, Pfizer terminated this study because a futility analysis indicated lack of efficacy; results were published in 2016 at AAIC (Fullerton et al., 2016).

 Clinical Trial Timeline